hackclub/camp/cohort_4/playbook/workshops/instagram/button_clicked.md

 Hmmm, the code from above doesn't seem to work

-One error in javascript may prevent ***ALL*** of your javascript from working.
+One error in javascript may prevent _**ALL**_ of your javascript from working.
 Therefore, you want to be able to know ASAP if there are any errors.
 The easiest way to do that is leave your developer console open.

-***ALWAYS HAVE YOUR DEVELOPER CONSOLE OPEN***
+_**I HIGHLY RECOMMEND ALWAYS HAVING YOUR DEVELOPER CONSOLE OPEN**_

 To open up your developer console in Google Chrome (yes, please use Chrome, it has the best developer console)

 - windows: `ctrl + shift + i`
 - mac: `cmd + alt + j`

 > ![](https://s3.amazonaws.com/f.cl.ly/items/433z0g281v0V0E242j47/Image%202015-07-17%20at%204.22.28%20AM.png)